blockworks-foundation/mango-explorer-examples/README.md

 Tracking down details of token transfers across Serum accounts can be tricky.
 One place that's hard to check sometimes is the `OpenOrders` account.
 [This example](ShowSerumOpenOrders.ipynb) shows you how to fetch and print an account's Serum `OpenOrders`.

-### Spot OpenOrders (Coming Soon...!)
+### Spot OpenOrders

 Mango spot `OpenOrders` accounts are very similar to Serum `OpenOrders`, but are fetched slightly differently.
-This example shows you how to fetch and print an account's Spot `OpenOrders`.
+This example shows you how to fetch and print an `Account`'s Spot `OpenOrders`.

 ### Perp OpenOrders (Coming Soon...!)

-Perp `OpenOrders` are a little difference from Spot and Serum `OpenOrders`.
-This example shows you how to fetch and print an account's perp `OpenOrders`.
+Perp `OpenOrders` are a little difference from Spot and Serum `OpenOrders`, in that they are contained directly inside the `Account` and have no independent address.
+[This example](ShowPerpOpenOrders.ipynb) shows you how to fetch and print an account's perp `OpenOrders`.

 ### Perp Event Queue